 network, manipulate, disseminate, and incorporate information.

-The department is home to three ABET-accredited undergraduate degrees in Computer Science, Electrical and Computer Engineering, and Information Technology.
-In this unique combination — the only such department in the U.S. — you can get the educational background needed for a successful career in these integrated and rapidly evolving fields.
+The Bachelor of Science in Computer Science and Bachelor of Information Technology degrees are accredited by the Computing Accreditation Commission of ABET, http://www.abet.org and the Bachelor of Science in Electrical and Computer Engineering degree is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+With this unique combination of Computer Science, Electrical & Computer Engineering and Information Technology — the only such department in the U.S. — you can get the educational background needed for a successful career in these integrated and rapidly evolving fields.
 Furthermore, being located in the heart of Kansas City with its many corporations and industries, there is an abundance of professional internships and part-time job opportunities.

 CSEE also offers Master of Science degrees in Computer Science and in Electrical Engineering, with course work that reflects foundational theories and exciting practical applications, as well as cutting edge expositions to emerging fields.
 Our doctoral program is the most intense degree program, allowing you to make a mark on the future of your own generation.